Markmzy/CallMePro/docs/proposal.md

 * Output: The movement list of the bird ('Fly' or 'No action')

 ## AI/ML Algorithms
 We are planning to implement a Deep Q Network that uses Q-learning to train our agent.
-We will learn this algorithm during this quarter.
-We will keep updating once we learn any better algorithms.
+We will learn this algorithm during this quarter and will keep updating once we learn any better algorithms.

 ## Evaluation Plan
 * Quantitative:<br>